What is Urban Farming?

 The End Product

 At the end of the day, urban farming enhances the quality and diversity of food available to urban consumers.
-Produce grown in closer to where it is going to be consumed will be harvested at peak ripeness, ensuring superior flavor and nutrition compared to supermarket options, which are often picked early for transport.
-The farm-to-table model minimizes harvest-to-consumption time, preserving nutrients and taste, delivering fresher, tastier, and more nutritious food that improves diets and health.
+Produce grown closer to where it is consumed is harvested at peak ripeness, ensuring superior flavour and nutrition compared to supermarket options, which are often picked early for transport.
+The farm-to-table model minimises harvest-to-consumption time, preserving nutrients and taste, and delivering fresher, tastier, and more nutritious food that improves diets and health.

 Supporting the Social Fabric of Communities

 Urban farming also supports mental health.
 Tending to vertical gardens or harvesting produce offers a therapeutic escape from urban life, reducing stress.
-By integrating urban farming, communities gain opportunities for relaxation and fulfillment.
+By integrating urban farming, communities gain opportunities for relaxation and fulfilment.
 Biophilic design is often incorporated into built environments to enhance well-being.
-Studies show that biophilic spaces can improve mood and cognitive function, creating a sense of tranquility.
+Studies show that biophilic spaces can improve mood and cognitive function, creating a sense of tranquillity.

 Addressing Challenges and Future Prospects